claytonblythe/S-P500_outcomes/README.md

 # S&P 500 Investment Outcomes

-A repository for investigating the historical distribution of investment outcomes since 1871
+This is a project I have begun  for investigating the historical distribution of investment outcomes since 1871.

 Hello, my name is Clayton Blythe and this is a program to investigate what are the investment outcomes that one can expect from the S&P500 based on historical data.
 Though past performance is not certain, it gives an interesting visualization and calculation of ballpark estimates (barring any serious unforseen event).

+I am interested in investigating the probability distribution, variance, and expected value that one can expect of investment in the general U.S. Stock Market over various time horizons.

 Notes: Values are adjusted for inflation, assuming yearly reinvestment of that year's dividends.
 For every time horizon (1 month -> 480 months) I calculated the distribution of cash multipliers that one can expect.
 The cash multiplier is defined as what value you can expect a $1 initial investment to eventually grow to be.
+This is useful, as it can serve as a simple multiplier for estimating returns for various purposes such as retirement savings.

-Data includes from 1871 to 1976, as 40 year outcomes were not available since then.
-I am working on including more recent data for the shorter time horizons, as those should be available.
+Data includes from 1871 to 2016, where 40 year outcomes are not availble before 1976.
+This can be seen with the trapezoidal heat map below.
+I have calculated investment outcomes in the investments.R file, with plots made using ggplot for nice visualization.

 Language: R (R-Studio)